whipson/PoKi-Poems-by-Kids/README.md

 # PoKi: A Large Dataset of Poems by Children
 PoKi is a corpus of over 61,330 thousand poems written by children from grades 1 to 12.
 PoKi is especially useful in studying child language because it comes with information about the age of the child authors (their grade).
-PoKi is made freely available for research with the condition that the research be used for the benefit of children.
-Anyone who uses PoKi must cite this paper https://arxiv.org/abs/2004.06188 (see BibTex below for full citation).

 Poems were submitted online by children in school grades 1-12.
 Permissions were obtained from domain host prior to scraping.
 Poems were webscraped on June, 2018 from http://teacher.scholastic.com/writewit/poetry/jack_readall.asp.